FlorianC31/AFDX_P4_QoS/README.md

 ```shell
 ./send_all_packets.sh
 ```
-Copu .pcap files from /tmp/p4appp_logs near the analyser.py python script along with a file (named for example input_topo_for_analysis.txt) describing the topology for the analyser.py following the example given in /main/Tools/README.md then launch the logs :
+Copy .pcap files from /tmp/p4appp_logs near the analyser.py python script along with a file (named for example input_topo_for_analysis.txt) describing the topology for the analyser.py following the example given in /main/Tools/README.md then launch the logs :
 ```shell
 python3 analyser.py input_topo_for_analysis.txt